Neto-A/Long-Time-No-Rih-A-Twitter-Sentiment-Analysis/README.md

 The project workflow was as follows:
 1. Data Wrangling: Gathering, Assessing, Cleaning
 2. Data Preprocessing: To prepare the data for sentiment analysis
+3. Sentiment Analysis
-3. Exploratory Data Analysis: Using visualizations to derive insights
+4. Exploratory Data Analysis: Using visualizations to derive insights

 <a id='inferences'></a>
 ## Inferences